-February is American Heart Month, a time to honor the bravery of more than 40,000 children who are born with congenital heart disease (CHD) each year.
-CHD is the most common type of birth defect, and it affects how blood flows through the heart and out to the rest of the body.
+February is American Heart Month, a time for us to honor the bravery of more than 40,000 children who are born with congenital heart disease (CHD) each year.
+CHD is the most common type of birth defect, affecting approximately 1 in 110 children, and it affects how blood flows through the heart and out to the rest of the body.
 About 1 in 4 babies with CHD is born with a critical defect that requires extensive surgeries and procedures during the first year of life.

-While Valentine’s Day looks different for kids like Finn, Starlight programs are a simple but impactful way to show them they are loved.
+While Valentine’s Day looks different for hospitalized kids, Starlight programs are a simple but impactful way to show them they are loved.
 This Heart Month, give a gift to honor the strength of children facing serious illness and hospitalization during a pandemic.
 You can bring the simple joys of childhood to these kids when they need it most.